7 Essential Tips for Garage Door Installation Planning

 Choose the Right Door Material and Style

-Match door material and design to climate, security, opener capacity; assess wind, corrosion, insulation.
+Select material and design based on climate, security, opener capacity, wind load, corrosion, and insulation.

-If you’re still comparing styles and build types, explore the best garage door options for your home before finalizing your plan.
+If you’re still comparing styles and build types, explore the best garage door options for your home before finalising your plan.

 Match the Opener Type to Your Door and Usage